Jekwwer/markdown-workspace/STYLEGUIDE.md

 ### Project Goals

-This repository serves as a template for working with Markdown files and documentation within a ready-to-use development environment.
-Built on devcontainer technology and designed for GitHub Codespaces with VSCode, it provides a comprehensive set of tools for tasks such as formatting, linting, spellchecking, link validation, TOC generation, previewing, HTML building, and deployment using MkDocs.
+This repository provides a ready-to-use development environment for working with Markdown files and documentation.
+By leveraging devcontainer technology and GitHub Codespaces with VS Code, it aims to deliver a consistent, streamlined, and collaborative workspace for documentation projects.

 ### Technology Stack

-The project leverages npm for managing tools wherever possible.
-If an npm package is available, it is used; otherwise, custom scripts in JavaScript or Python can be implemented.
+The environment is built using:

+- **VS Code Configurations & Extensions:**
+  Pre-configured settings and essential extensions for enhanced productivity.
+- **Devcontainer Setup:**
+  Containerized development environment ensuring consistency across setups.
+- **npm for Task Management:**

+  - Utilizes available npm packages where possible.
+  - Falls back to custom JavaScript or Python scripts if an npm package isn’t available.

-Key tasks are handled via npm scripts.
+  Key tasks and workflows are automated via npm scripts.

-For a complete list of these commands and further details, please refer to our [Contributing Guidelines][CONTRIBUTING].
+For a complete list of commands and further details, please refer to our [Contributing Guidelines][CONTRIBUTING].

 ### Target Audience

-This project is primarily designed for developers who need a streamlined template for managing Markdown documentation.
+This template is designed for developers who require a streamlined, containerized workspace for managing Markdown documentation and related projects.
-It is ideal for those working in collaborative environments where consistency and automation in documentation processes are essential.

 ## Repository Structure